Kashima Antlers: History

+Domestic treble and back-to-back league champions (1996–2002)

-Since the J.League's creation and introduction of professional Japanese football in 1993, Kashima have consistently been amongst the strongest clubs in the country, holding several distinctions and records.
-Led by former Brazil national team star and Japan national team coach Zico in the club's formative years, Kashima were the first club to win a J.League stage, claiming the 1st stage of the inaugural season in 1993.
-This laid a platform for continuous greatness and long after the Kashima icon had departed, in 2000 Kashima became the first J.League club to achieve the "treble", by winning all three major titles: J.League, J.League Cup, and Emperor's Cup in the same year.
+Since the J.League's creation and introduction of professional Japanese football in 1993, Kashima Antlers have consistently been amongst the strongest clubs in the country, holding several distinctions and records.
+Led by former Brazil national team star and Japan national team coach Zico in the club's formative years, Kashima Antlers were the first club to win a J.League stage, claiming the 1st stage of the inaugural season in 1993.
+In 1996, Kashima Antlers won their first ever league title in the first division, However in 1997, they failed to defend their league title where they ended up as runners-up in the league after losing to Júbilo Iwata 4–2 on aggregate in the Suntory Championship.
+However, Kashima Antlers went on to win the Emperor's Cup, Japanese Super Cup and J.League Cup in the same year.
+In 1998, Kashima Antlers went on to win the league title again.

+In 2000 Kashima became the first J.League club to achieve the "treble", by winning all three major titles: J.League, J.League Cup, and Emperor's Cup.

+Three peats champions and rise of Kashima Antlers (2007–2019)

-In recent times, by clinching the 2007 J.League title they became the first and only club in Japan to have won ten domestic titles in the professional era.
-In 2008 they became the first and only club to successfully defend the J.League title on two occasions.
-In 2009 they became the first and only club to win three consecutive J.League titles.
+In recent times, by clinching the 2007 season league title, Kashima Antlers became the first and only club in Japan to have won ten domestic titles in the professional era.
+In 2008, Kashima Antlers became the first and only club to successfully defend the league titles on two occasions.
+In 2009, Kashima Antlers became the first and only club to win three consecutive J.League titles.
 With victories in back to back J.League Cups in 2011, 2012 and most recently followed by their 2015 victory, Kashima extended their unmatched record of major domestic titles in the professional era to seventeen.